 - Inveja – Fullmetal Alchemist;

 - Helbram (Nanatsu no Taizai;

 - Izuku Midoriya – Boku no Hero Academia;

 - Tatsumaki – One Punch-Man;

-Blue-haired anime characters are wise, talented, mature, intuitive and introverted.
-They have many hidden talents, which have yet to be discovered.
+Blue-haired anime characters are wise, talented, mature, intuitive, and introverted.
+They have many hidden talents that have yet to be discovered.
 They are also aware of their own emotions and the emotions of others.

 - Shino Asada – Sword Art Online;

 - Nagisa Shiota – Assassination Classroom;